mightyaleksey/browser-host/readme.md

 # browser-host

-The library creates a browser environment for executing code.
+The **browser-host** utility creates a browser environment for executing code.
 Something that you miss to test browser specific things.
 For example, to test `fetch`, `AbortController` and other things.

 ## Example
 write a test: